MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 - Use installed add-ins and app integrations, such as Power Automate flows or OneDrive.

 > [!TIP]
-> With OneDrive integration set up, when running a report with an Excel layout, the Excel workbook file will be copied to OneDrive, and then opened in Excel online.
+> With OneDrive integration set up, when you run a report with an Excel layout, the Excel workbook file is copied to OneDrive and then opened in Excel online.
 For more information, see [Save Excel workbooks and report files in OneDrive](./across-onedrive-overview.md#save-excel-workbooks-and-report-files-in-onedrive)

 ## Get started